airr-community/airr-standards/CONTRIBUTING.rst

 - Submit the R package to CRAN and wait for approval.
   Repeat the R package steps as needed until approved by CRAN.
 - Tag the repository with the version number.
+- Generate the release on GitHub.
 - Verify that ReadTheDocs automatically builds the documentation site correctly.
-- Generate the release on GitHub.
-- Upload the python package to PyPI proper.
+- Upload the python package to PyPI.

 Note, the order of these steps must be more or less as described above.
-Some deviation is okay, but it is most important that:
+Some deviation is okay, but the following are essential:

-- The release should only be tagged after all release notes and other documentation have been finalized, because the default documentation that users see on ReadTheDocs will be build from the newest numerical version tag and will not included changes made after the version tag.
+- The release should only be tagged after all release notes and other documentation have been finalized.
+The default documentation that users see on ReadTheDocs will be built from the newest numerical version tag and will not included changes made after the version tag.
-- The release should not be tagged until after CRAN has accepted the R package, because CRAN has a tendency not to accept an initial submission and require changes.
+- The release should not be tagged until after CRAN has accepted the R package.
+  CRAN has a tendency not to accept an initial submission and require changes.
-- The repository must be tagged prior to upload of the python package to PyPI so that versioneer properly annotates the version number of the package.
+- The repository must be tagged prior to uploading the python package to PyPI.
+  Versioneer is used for annotating the version number of the python package and it uses the tag list of the git repository to do so.

 Field Deprecation
 -----------------